descriptions-of-it-technologies/kubernetes/kubernetes-main-components.md

 ## Deployment.
+* Update strategies: Recreate, RollingUpdate.
+Default deployment update strategy is RollingUpdate.
 * Edit Deployments.
 With Deployments you can easily edit any field/property of the POD template.
 Since the pod template is a child of the deployment specification,  with every change the deployment will automatically delete and create a new pod with the new changes.
 So if you are asked to edit a property of a POD part of a deployment you may do that simply by running the command `kubectl edit deployment my-deployment`.
 * IMPORTANT. `kubectl create deployment` does not have a `--replicas` option.
 You could first create it and then scale it using the `kubectl scale` command.
+* `--generator=deployment/v1beta1` is deprecated as of Kubernetes 1.16.
+The recommended way is to use the `kubectl create` option instead.`

+## StatefulSet.